Cases of Intergroup Tensions and Conflicts in Malaysia

 Goal

-To build a database on cases of tension and conflict that are motivated by religious hatred and racism in Malaysia with an interactive data visualisation
+To establish a data-driven initiative to document and visualise cases of tension and conflict driven by religious hatred and racism in Malaysia through interactive data visualisation.

 Objectives